Arjun-G-Ravi/AI-Notes/05_Reinforcement Learning/01_introduction.md

 - **Markov Property:** Transitions only depend on the most recent state and action, and no prior history.
 - **Bellman Equation** provide a set of recursive relationships that `define the value functions` (𝑉(𝑠)V(s) for state-value and 𝑄(𝑠,𝑎)Q(s,a) for action-value) in terms of the values of successor states.
 It state that `The value of your starting point is the reward you expect to get from being there, plus the value of wherever you land next.`
 ![alt text](image-4.png)
+- **Dynamic Programming:** A set of algorithms that use the Bellman equation to compute the value functions and optimal policies.
+It is used for planning the MDP.
+  - It requires optimal substructure(The optimal solution to a problem can be constructed from the optimal solutions of its subproblems) and principle of optimality(The optimal policy has the property that, regardless of the initial state and initial action, the remaining actions must constitute an optimal policy with regard to the state resulting from the first action. ).
+  - It requires a complete model of the environment (transition probabilities and rewards).
+  - In DP, we divide the problem into smaller, overlapping subproblems and solve them recursively.
+- **Evaluating a policy**
+- Iterate through all states and calculate the value of each state under the current policy.